jshiell/checkstyle-idea/README.md

 ## Use

 Once installed, a new inspection will be available in the group 'CheckStyle'.
 The 'Inspections' item in the preferences panel will allow you to turn this on and to configure it.

 Project exceptions are treated a little oddly.
-Because CheckStyle demands these to be on the current classpath errors will appear if these have not as yet been compiled.
+Because CheckStyle demands these to be on the current classpath, errors will appear if these have not as yet been compiled.
 Further, because we cache the real-time checkers for performance reasons, real-time scans may continue to show the errors after a compilation.
 A static scan will force a reload of the Checker and should resolve this.

 ## Configuration

 Configuration is available under the *Settings* dialogue.
 This controls configuration for both the inspection and static scanning.

 ### Configuration Files

 The main configuration option is that of the CheckStyle file.
 Multiple CheckStyle file may be added, and swapped between by using the checkbox.
 Files may be added using the 'Add' button.

 The *Scan Test Classes* checkbox will enable scanning of Java files under test source roots.
 If disabled, these files will be ignored.

 If a custom file is being used and properties are available for definition then these will accessible using the 'Edit Properties' button.

 ### Eclipse-CS Variable Support